ModuleLoader/es-module-loader/docs/system-register.md

 It can be argued that full support of ES module circular references is unnecessary.
-There is minimal additional performance cost to this extra return statement though and it ensures that during the transition period where ES modules and traditional environments are running side-by-side, that the best parity is provided between the systems that we can.
+There is minimal additional performance cost to this extra return statement though and it ensures that during the transition period where ES modules and traditional environments are running side-by-side, that the best parity is provided between the systems.

 #### Bulk exports